covcom/205CDE/labs/07 JavaScript Language/worksheet.md

 In this task you will write a simple function to detect and remove duplicates from a task list.

-1. Open the Codio project containing the lab code (see the previous lab) and open the file  simple_function.html  from  `/labs/08 JavaScript Language/`.
+1. Open the C9 project containing the lab code (see the previous lab) and open the file  simple_function.html  from  `/labs/07 JavaScript Language/`.
-2. Use the  *Current File (static)*  button to test out what the page does.
+2. Use the  *Preview*  button to test out what the page does.
 3. Open the associated JS file `js/tasks.js` and check you understand how it works.

 ### 1.1 Test Your Understanding